trofi/trofi.github.io.gen/posts/317-gcc-simd-intrinsics-bug.md

 Here `conv -> na` green arrow shows where we throw away all the indefinite values.
 They all get substituted for `yes = 0x7FFFffff x4` value.

-Thus the program should finally be deterministic, right?
+Thus, the program should finally be deterministic, right?
 Let's check:

 ```
 $ gcc bug.cc -O0 -o a && ./a